Brin-o/A-Haunted-Garden/content/notes/bookclub/toad_brin.md

 	- Or rather, I feel he is obsessive with the *character* of Swift, not so much the message in his writing
 	- Same tendency is show in Wodehouse essay

-> (p61) This ignores the fact that throughout history a similar struggle between the progress and reac­tion has been raging, and that the best books of any one age have always been written from several different view­ points, some of them palpably more false than others
+> (p61) This ignores the fact that throughout history a similar struggle between the progress and reaction has been raging, and that the best books of any one age have always been written from several different view[]() points, some of them palpably more false than others

 - Holy books as the rewriting of same morals from different perspectives